b4rtt/esports-translatio/README.md

 ## Vercel Deployment Limitations

 **Vercel Hobby Plan:**
-- Maximum 60 JSON keys per file (3 chunks × 20 keys)
 - 60-second function timeout
-- Each chunk processed sequentially
+- Files are processed chunk by chunk (3 keys each)
+- Larger files may timeout if they have too many chunks

 **Vercel Pro Plan ($20/month):**
-- Maximum 500+ JSON keys per file
 - 300-second function timeout
-- Much better for larger translations

-**Workarounds for Hobby Plan:**
-1. **Split large JSON files** into smaller chunks of 5 keys each
-2. **Use local development** for larger files (`npm run dev`)
+- Can handle much larger files without timeout
-3. **Upgrade to Vercel Pro** for production use
+- Recommended for production use with large translation files

-4. **Use the app multiple times** - translate 5 keys at a time and merge results
+**Performance:**
+- Small files (< 50 keys): ~30 seconds
+- Medium files (100-200 keys): Will work on Hobby plan but may timeout
+- Large files (500+ keys): Recommend Pro plan or local development

 **Troubleshooting:**
-1. Ensure your JSON files have max 60 keys for Hobby plan (processed in 3 chunks)
-2. Check that your OpenAI API key is properly set in Vercel dashboard
+1. Check that your OpenAI API key is properly set in Vercel dashboard
-3. Monitor Vercel function logs - you'll see "Processing chunk X/Y" progress
+2. Monitor Vercel function logs - you'll see "Processing chunk X/Y" progress
-4. Each chunk should complete in 15-20 seconds
+3. Each chunk should complete in 3-5 seconds
-5. Consider local development for files > 60 keys
+4. For very large files on Hobby plan, consider upgrading to Pro or use local development

 ## Learn More